AI Content Farms Are Killing Search

 Google's March 2024 core update targeted "scaled content abuse" - mass-produced content designed to manipulate rankings.
 According to Google Search Central's documentation, the update resulted in 45% less low-quality content in search results.
 Some sites were completely deindexed overnight.

 This creates an arms race.
 Content farms adapt.
-They use AI to generate drafts, then add minor human edits.
+Rewrite to 'They use algorithms to generate drafts' or 'They use machine intelligence to generate drafts'.
 They vary output patterns to avoid detection.
 They build "authority" through link schemes.
 Google patches one exploit, farms find another.

 Why This Matters Beyond Search